cucumber/cucumber-eclipse-update-site-snapshot/README.md

 If you are searching about a stable release, please use the [stable update site](https://github.com/cucumber/cucumber-eclipse-update-site) instead of this one.

-They are 3 ways to install the Cucumber eclipse plugin
+They are 2 ways to install the snapshot of Cucumber eclipse plugin

+ * this eclipse update site
  * offline installation
- * this eclipse update site

 ## From this update site